Evans and Kansas host Arizona - WTOP News

 Lawrence, Kansas; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Kansas hosts Arizona after Elle Evans scored 22 points in Kansas’ 75-52 win against the Arizona State Sun Devils.
+BOTTOM LINE: Kansas hosts Arizona after Elle Evans scored 22 points in Kansas’ 75-52 victory over the Arizona State Sun Devils.

-The Jayhawks are 8-2 on their home court.
-Kansas averages 69.3 points while outscoring opponents by 5.1 points per game.
+The Jayhawks have gone 8-2 at home.
+Kansas scores 69.3 points and has outscored opponents by 5.1 points per game.

-The Wildcats are 2-4 in conference games.
-Arizona averages 68.8 points while outscoring opponents by 7.1 points per game.
+The Wildcats are 2-4 in Big 12 play.
+Arizona is 0-1 in games decided by less than 4 points.

 Kansas makes 42.1% of its shots from the field this season, which is 4.0 percentage points higher than Arizona has allowed to its opponents (38.1%).
-Arizona has shot at a 44.0% clip from the field this season, 3.4 percentage points above the 40.6% shooting opponents of Kansas have averaged.
+Arizona averages 68.8 points per game, 4.6 more than the 64.2 Kansas allows.

-TOP PERFORMERS: S’Mya Nichols is shooting 45.4% and averaging 20.7 points for the Jayhawks.
+TOP PERFORMERS: S’Mya Nichols is averaging 20.7 points, five assists and 1.5 steals for the Jayhawks.

-Jada Williams is scoring 12.2 points per game with 3.2 rebounds and 2.9 assists for the Wildcats.
+Lauryn Swann averages 1.3 made 3-pointers per game for the Wildcats, scoring 8.2 points while shooting 38.7% from beyond the arc.

 LAST 10 GAMES: Jayhawks: 6-4, averaging 70.7 points, 27.3 rebounds, 11.5 assists, 7.9 steals and 2.7 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 68.0 points per game.